 (2) A person doing anything in circumstances giving reasonable grounds for suspecting that the person had an intention described in section 16(2) is to be presumed to have had that intention unless the contrary is proved.

 [53.
-Deleted by No. 55 of 2012 s.
+Deleted: No. 55 of 2012 s.
 125.]

 54. Averment that prostitution business carried on